serverless/serverless/lib/plugins/aws/deploy/compile/events/dynamodb/README.md

 ### Dynamodb setup with extended event options

-This configuration sets up dynamodb event for the `preprocess` function which has a batch size of `100`.
+This configuration sets up a disabled dynamodb event for the `preprocess` function which has a batch size of `100`.
 The staring position is
 `LATEST`.

 ```yml